Chattopadhyay-Souparno/Lung-Nodule-Segmentation-using-Volumetric-Convolution/README.md

 ## Conclusion
 This project demonstrates the potential of segmentation-based approaches for lung nodule detection using a V-Net architecture.
 By combining robust preprocessing, state-of-the-art architecture, and detailed evaluation, this work lays a foundation for scalable and accurate medical imaging solutions.

-For questions or feedback, feel free to reach out via GitHub Issues.
+For questions or feedback, feel free to reach out via souparno.chattopadhyay@gmail.com.